datquocnguyen/STransE/Readme.md

 `-evalStep`: Specify a step to save and evaluate the model, e.g., evaluating the model after each step of 500 training epochs.
 The default value is 2000.

-`-nthreads`: Specify the number of CPU cores used for evaluation.
+`-nthreads`: Specify the number of multiple threads used for evaluation.
 The default value is 1.
-Note that the evaluation process (i.e. evaluating link/entity prediction in knowledge bases) is slow.
-If you can afford to run the program with many CPU cores, the evaluation process will be much faster, so you can even evaluate the model after each training epoch.
+Note that evaluating link/entity prediction in knowledge bases is slow.
+If you can afford to run the program with many threads, the evaluation process will be much faster, thus you can even evaluate the model after each training epoch.

-### Evaluation scores
+### Evaluation metrics

-For evaluating link/entity prediction, the program provides ranking-based metrics as evaluation scores, including the mean rank, the mean reciprocal rank, Hits@1, Hits@5 and Hits@10 in two setting protocols "Raw" and "Filtered".
+For evaluating link/entity prediction, the program provides ranking-based scores as evaluation metrics, including the mean rank, the mean reciprocal rank, Hits@1, Hits@5 and Hits@10 in two setting protocols "Raw" and "Filtered".

 ### Reproduce the STransE results